The Rocketeer (film): TV series

-A TV series based on the movie premiered on Disney Junior on November 8, 2019.
-It focuses on Kit Secord, the seven-year-old great-granddaughter of Cliff who receives the rocket pack and becomes the new Rocketeer.
+A TV series based on the film premiered on Disney Junior on November 8, 2019.
+It focuses on Kit Secord, the seven-year-old great-granddaughter of Cliff who receives the rocket and becomes the new Rocketeer.
 Despite positive reviews, the series was cancelled after one season.

 The series features numerous references to the film.
 Billy Campbell, who portrayed Cliff Secord, voices Kit's father Dave in the series.
 Cliff is seen throughout the series via flashback where it is established that he acted as the Rocketeer in the past.
 However the series retcons the setting of Los Angeles to the fictional Hughesville, in reference to Howard Hughes, and to give the series a more childlike innocence.
 In the episode "Scarlett's Search", Cliff's plane is found which features a photo of Jenny Blake, his love interest from the film.
 The episode "Rocketeer Day" features a recreation of the climax of the film, and Kit mentions the Rocketeer's battle with Lothar.

 Sequel

 From the beginning of the process of making The Rocketeer, creator Dave Stevens and screenwriters Danny Bilson and Paul De Meo envisioned it as the first entry of a trilogy.
 Disney, in particular, hoped the film would carry a vein similar to the Indiana Jones franchise.
 Both Campbell and Connelly were contracted for sequels, Campbell for two more and Connelly for only one.
-However, with the film's disappointing box office performance, plans for a sequel were halted in July 1991. "[Unfortunately] the movie didn't make as much money as Disney had hoped", Campbell reflected in a January 2008 interview with MTV News.
-"And that coupled with the acrimonious relationship that the director [Joe Johnston] and the studio had, contributed to them not even considering it".
+However, with the disappointing box office performance, plans for a sequel were halted in July 1991.
+Campbell reflected in 2008, "[Unfortunately] the movie didn't make as much money as Disney had hoped.
+And that coupled with the acrimonious relationship that the director [Joe Johnston] and the studio had, contributed to them not even considering it".

-Although the calls for a sequel remain unrequited, as with many films of this genre, the film has built up a cult following in both the United States and Japan.
+Although the calls for a sequel remain unrequited, as with many films of this genre, the film has a cult following in both the United States and Japan.
 In 2008, Medicom, a Japanese toy manufacturer, issued two versions of 12" poseable action figures and replica helmets based on the film.
-The original Dave Stevens comics are still in demand, and movie memorabilia continues to have a ready audience.
+The original Dave Stevens comics and the movie memorabilia retained demand.
 In addition, Johnston's work on this film led to him being hired 20 years later to direct another period superhero film, Captain America: The First Avenger in 2011.

 As of 2012, Disney was reported to be developing a remake of The Rocketeer.
 Saw series creator James Wan has talked about directing the film.